ynx0/reddit-block/README.md

 # reddit-block
-helps you get off of reddit
+helps you get off of reddit.

+Basically anytime your go anywhere on reddit.com, it redirects to reddit.com/r/getoffreddit

 ## Installation
 0. You need to have greasemonkey [(firefox add-on link)](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) or tampermonkey [(chrome webstore link)](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo) for this to work